 Attaching a Datasheet to a Component Item in the Explorer Panel

-Through the Explorer panel, datasheet management for an existing Component Item is performed from within that item's Data Sheet aspect view tab.
+Through the Explorer panel, datasheet management for an existing Component Item is performed from within that item's Data Sheet aspect view.

 Drag and Drop Attachment

-Attach one or more datasheets to an existing component in the server by dragging and dropping the datasheet(s) onto the component's Data Sheet aspect view tab.
+Attach one or more datasheets to an existing component in the Server by dragging and dropping the datasheet(s) onto the component's Data Sheet aspect view.

 Browse for a Datasheet to Attach

-Attach a datasheet to an existing component in the server using the traditional, dialog-based 'browse-and-open' approach.
+Attach one or more datasheets to an existing component in the Server using the traditional, dialog-based 'browse-and-open' approach.

-Once uploaded and attached to a component, the datasheet will be presented on the Data Sheet aspect view tab in terms of its:
+Once uploaded and attached to a component, the datasheet will be presented in the Data Sheet aspect view in terms of its:

 - Caption - this is the user-definable name for the attachment, presented in the Explorer panel, and also in the References sub-menu for a component, after it is placed on a schematic sheet.
-By default, after initial upload, this will be the filename of the attachment (including extension).
+By default, after initial upload, this will be the filename of the attachment.
 Note that the actual filename for the datasheet is not changed in any way.

 - File type - the type of file.
 A file of any format can be attached as a datasheet to the component.

-- File size - the size (on disk) of the attached file.
+- File size - the size of the attached file, on disk.

 Example datasheets attached to a component, of varying file types.

-After attaching a datasheet to a component, all management for that datasheet is performed from within the Data Sheet aspect view tab.
+After attaching a datasheet to a component, all management for that datasheet is performed from within the Data Sheet aspect view.
 This includes being able to quickly open the document by clicking on its entry.

 In addition, the following commands are available on the right-click context menu: